 When you package and ship items using kits, you can lessen the likelihood of making mistakes and thereby provide a better experience for your customers.
 Happy customers turn into repeat customers, making more money for your company.

 The world of kitting isn’t one you have to enter alone.
-Kitting services are provided by many 3PLs, like AMS Fulfillment, and warehouses to facilitate easier sales and delivery.
+Kitting services are provided by many fulfillment businesses and warehouses to facilitate easier sales and delivery.
 Whatever warehouse kitting options you offer – from subscriptions to prepackaged sets to made-to-order kits – kitting services can help your company and its customers save time and money on shipping costs.
 This is done by reducing the number of packages delivered to each customer while increasing the number of items included in each.

 AMS can streamline the assembly process of implementing kits to boost sales.
 We have fulfillment centers on both coasts of the U.S., so we can be closer to your customers no matter where they live, and that can expedite the kitting and shipping of your products to your customers.
 You, your customer, and your logistics provider can all benefit from using kits due to their increased efficiency and sales.